 The Department of History prides itself on maintaining relatively small classes to facilitate a close cooperative relationship between students and faculty members.
 Such an environment fosters a positive learning experience by encouraging intellectual exchange.

 Undergraduates who major in history work toward the Bachelor of Arts degree.
 Upon completion of the required introductory courses in world and United States history, a student may choose from a wide variety of junior- and senior-level courses.
 These include advanced courses in the history of the United States, Latin America, Europe, Asia, Africa, and the Middle East.
 The department also offers a minor in history and a graduate study program leading to a Master of Arts degree.

-Baylor offers many options for studying abroad.
-Programs are offered for summer, fall and spring semesters.
+Baylor offers many options for studying abroad (summer, fall, and spring semesters)!

-The Paul Foster Success Center exists to guide students in using appropriate resources to facilitate the learning process as they pursue their personal and academic goals.
+The Paul Foster Success Center helps guide students by using appropriate resources to facilitate the learning process as they pursue their personal and academic goals.